hydescarf/Obsidian-Theme-Mado-Miniflow/README.md

 4. <li> will act as first level folder's children, where its contents should fill with just <a>, and itself should be placed below <h1>.
 5. Second level folder, or nested <li>, is not possible.
 6. For <h1> to be foldable, you have to enable the foldable option in the settings.
+7. To make a solo-file below a folder list, use an empty <h1> to act as a separator.
 ```

 Example: